Azure/azure-rest-api-specs/documentation/onboard-dpg-in-sdkautomation/README.md

 1. API signature could be reviewed at the same time when we submit a Swagger PR.
 This could help to detect API issues at the early stage.
 2. It enable service teams to access their SDKs even before their Swagger PR is merged.

-This Document describes the process of how to onboard DPG with SDK automation pipeline. __This document is targeting for service team.__
+This Document describes the process of how to onboard DPG with SDK automation pipeline. __This document is targeting for service team, who wants to onboard DPG.__

 *If you want to go through details of pipeline implementation, please go to [Integrate DPG and ApiView in SDK Automation Pipeline](Integrate-dpg-and-apiview-in-sdk-automation-pipeline.md).*